Tim-Abwao/jokes-and-trivia-chatbot/README.md

 ```
 However, some dependencies required for installation might interrupt this process.
 Please see the [installation guide](https://rasa.com/docs/rasa/user-guide/installation/) for OS - specific help.

-**NOTE:** Since Rasa releases updates with major changes from time to time, future versions of Rasa might conflict with this "then  outdated" project.
+**NOTE:** Since Rasa releases updates with major changes from time to time, future versions of Rasa might conflict with this project.

 ## Rasa Shell - The command line interface